pcapriotti/optparse-applicative/README.md

          <> metavar "INT" )
 ```

-The parser is built using [applicative] style starting from a set of
+The parser is built using an [applicative] style starting from a set of
 basic combinators.
 In this example, hello is defined as an option
 with a `String` argument, while quiet is a boolean flag (called switch)
 and repeat gets parsed as an `Int` with help of the `Read` type class.